-(1) Actual cost of lodging at a single occupancy rate or full cost for lodging at the designated seminar or conference designation.

-(2) Generally, the least expensive hotel choice is selected.
+- (1) Actual cost of lodging at a single occupancy rate or full cost for lodging at the designated seminar or conference designation. - (2) Generally, the least expensive hotel choice is selected.
 Exceptions are made only with Department Director's approval.

-(3) If the selected hotel is not the "host" hotel, reasonable transportation expenses to event will be considered (i.e., taxi/rental car/shuttle) if not provided by the event sponsor.

-(4) A County check or County credit card, or County checkaccompanied with a credit card pre-authorization form completed by the cardholder, and sales tax exemption certificate should be presented for payment/proof of payment at any Florida hotel.
+- (3) If the selected hotel is not the "host" hotel, reasonable transportation expenses to event will be considered (i.e., taxi/rental car/shuttle) if not provided by the event sponsor. - (4) A County credit card or County check and sales tax exemption certificate should be presented for payment at any Florida hotel.
 Sales taxes will not be reimbursed to the traveler should he/she pay with personal credit card, personal check or cash.
-Please note that the current practice of most hotels requires receipt of a check two weeks in advance of the hotel stay and will require advance planning on part of the traveler.

-(5) Employees are not required to share hotel rooms with other employees.
-However, employees may opt to share a room to defray travel expenses, if all employees consent to sharing a room.

-(6) Only hotel rooms and business related expenses are reimbursed by the County.
+Please note that the current practice of most hotels requires receipt of a check two weeks in advance of the hotel stay and will require advance planning on part of the traveler. - (5) Employees are not required to share hotel rooms with other employees.
+However, employees may opt to share a room to defray travel expenses, if all employees consent to sharing a room. - (6) Only hotel rooms and business related expenses are reimbursed by the County.
 Personal expenses incurred at a hotel (personal phone calls, movies, room service, etc.) are the responsibility of the traveler.